 Form (d) is a return statement.
 The return statement causes an immediate return from the procedure or function when executed.
 The optional parenthesized expression gives the value to be returned from a function.
+The return expression must be assignable to the function's result type.
 The return expression is required for function returns.
 It is forbidden for procedure returns.
 A function must return via a return statement and not implicitly by reaching the end of the function body.
 A procedure may return either via a return statement or implicitly by reaching the end of the procedure body.

 Form (e) is an if statement.
 The conditional expression following "if" and each "elseif" is evaluated until one of them is found to be true, in which case the statements following the corresponding "then" are executed.
 If none of the expressions evaluates to true then the statements following "else" are executed; if no "else" is present then execution continues following the if statement.
 The conditional expressions must be of type Boolean.

-Form (f) is the looping construct of Euclid-S. The statements within the loop are repeated until one of its "exit" statements or a "return" statement is executed.
+Form (f) is the looping construct.
+The statements within the loop are repeated until one of its "exit" statements or a "return" statement is executed.